-Council Supplementary Directives: on January 29, the Council released a supplement to its negotiating directives (first issued in May 2017).
-The supplement sets forth negotiating guidelines for the second phase of negotiations, including governance of the withdrawal agreement, intellectual property rights, ongoing public procurement procedures, customs-related matters needed for an orderly withdrawal from the EU, protection of personal data and use of information.
+Council Supplementary Directives: on January 29, 2018, the European Council released a supplement to its negotiating directives (first issued in May 2017).
+The supplement set forth negotiating guidelines for the second phase of negotiations, including governance of the Withdrawal Agreement, intellectual property rights, ongoing public procurement procedures, customs-related matters needed for an orderly withdrawal from the EU, protection of personal data and use of information.
 The supplement also noted that the second phase must set out in unambiguous legal terms the results of the first phase of the negotiations.
-(This appears, in effect, to mean that there would be no transition period if the issues addressed in the first phase, particularly the thorny Irish border question, were not reflected in the withdrawal agreement.)
+(This appears, in effect, to mean that there would be no transition period if the issues addressed in the first phase, particularly the thorny Irish border question, were not reflected in the Withdrawal Agreement.)
 The supplement laid out the following negotiating guidelines: